 Theresa Sauvage M.M.Ed., violinist, mezzo-soprano, and conductor, grew up in the Seattle Area and began studying violin at the age of nine.
 She holds a Bachelor’s Degree in Violin Performance Magna cum Laude from the University of Wisconsin — Oshkosh, as well as a Master’s Degree in Kodály Pedagogy from Holy Names University in Oakland, California where she was a William and Flora Hewlett Foundation Fellow.

-As a violinist, she studied with and was teaching assistant to Hungarian soloist Klara Fenyő Bahcall at the University of Wisconsin — Oshkosh.
+As a violinist, she studied with and was teaching assistant to Hungarian violinist Klara Fenyő Bahcall at the University of Wisconsin — Oshkosh.
 As a student, she performed extensively with the University of Wisconsin – Oshkosh Symphony as Assistant Concertmaster and Principal Second.
 Additionally, she performed as a member of the South Shore Chorale’s orchestra.
 She has been heard with a wide variety of chamber ensembles ranging from violin duos to vocal quartets, as well as early music.

 As a vocalist, she extensively studied voice under Dr. Craig Grayson and Mrs. Joyce Andrews.
 She has been a guest soloist at Immanuel United Church of Christ in Neenah, WI as well as North American Martyrs Parish in Seattle, WA.
 Recent solo engagements include performances of lieder by Luise Greger and Clara Schumann at the Luise Greger International Music Festival on Whidbey Island.
 In addition to solo work, she also participated in the University of Wisconsin — Oshkosh’s exclusive Chamber Choir under the expert leadership of acclaimed composer, Eric Barnum.

 Theresa currently runs an active private violin and viola studio in Mercer Island, Washington.
-She serves on the faculty of multiple homeschool co-ops where she teaches private violin lessons and Kodály based musicianship classes.
-Additionally, she directs a string orchestra and an cappella young women’s vocal ensemble.
-She also serves on the instrumental music faculty at Bellevue College where she is the instructor of violin and conducting.
+She serves on the faculty of multiple homeschool co-ops where she teaches private violin and viola lessons as well as Kodály based musicianship classes.
+Additionally, she founded and directs a string orchestra and an cappella young women’s vocal ensemble and also serves on the instrumental music faculty at Bellevue College where she is the instructor of violin and conducting.

 As an instructor, she is dedicated to making her students receive a thorough and joyful musical education in a warm and nurturing environment.